kenhanscombe/plink-custom-r/README.md

 ## Retrieve model fit statistics

 In an R script (e.g. `plink_custom_analysis.R`), define a custom function.
-This script defines a pseudo-R-squared for alogistic regression analysis, and uses the `broom` functions `glance` and `tidy` to collect fit statistics.
+This script defines a pseudo R-squared for a logistic regression analysis, and uses the `broom` functions `glance` and `tidy` to collect fit statistics.
 (Note: Before changing anything to suit your needs, see the **Details** section at the end.)

 ```{r}
 Rplink <- function(PHENO, GENO, CLUSTER, COVAR) {